Recovering important data from an old profile

 This file contains all your Firefox bookmarks and lists of files you have downloaded and of websites you have previously visited.
-For more information see Create bookmarks to save your favorite webpages.
+For more information, see Bookmarks in Firefox.

 Your passwords are stored in two different files, both of which are required: